Charles von Stade: Military service

-Von Stade enlisted in the United States Army in March 1942, achieving rank of First Lieutenant.
-While fighting to liberate Europe from the Nazi regime in the Second World War, he was killed in action in Germany on April 10, 1945 when his Jeep ran over a land mine.
+Von Stade enlisted in the United States Army in March 1942 and achieved the rank of first lieutenant.
+During the final weeks of fighting in Europe against the Nazi regime, he was killed in action in Germany on April 10, 1945, when his Jeep ran over a land mine.
 He is buried at the Netherlands American Cemetery and Memorial in Eijsden-Margraten, Netherlands.